De Blasio: If Trump does not act on coronavirus outbreak, 'people will die'

 “If the president doesn’t act, people will die who could have lived otherwise," de Blasio said.

+CUOMO LIKENS CORONAVIRUS OUTBREAK TO 9/11 AFTER NEW YORK SEES LARGE SPIKE IN CASES

-He specifically said that “all military personnel who are medically trained should be sent to places where this crisis is deep like New York right now."
+When asked specifically what he would like done, de Blasio said that “all military personnel who are medically trained should be sent to places where this crisis is deep -- like New York -- right now," claiming they are "the best logistical organization in the nation."

 This is breaking news.
 Please check back for updates.